object-oriented-python/object-oriented-programming/doc/source/6_exceptions.rst

 The call stack
 ..............

-.. dropdown:: Video: the call stack.
+.. details:: Video: the call stack.

     .. vimeo:: 509281576